Funny Games (2007 film): Plot

 The men play a new game, saying whoever gets counted out will be shot.
 While Paul is in the kitchen getting something to eat, Georgie panics and runs, which results in Peter shooting and killing him.
 Paul berates Peter for being trigger-happy, and the two men decide to briefly leave.
 George and Ann are grief-stricken over their loss, but they eventually resolve to survive.
 Ann is able to free herself and flee the house while George desperately tries to make a 911 call on the malfunctioning phone.
 Ann fails to find help, only to be re-captured by Peter and Paul, who bring her back to the house.

 The next level of games begin with Peter stabbing George.
 They tell Ann to say a prayer before making a choice for her husband; a painful and prolonged death with the "little" knife, or a quick and brutal death with the "big" shotgun.
 While Paul is talking, Ann seizes the shotgun on the table in front of her and kills Peter.
 An enraged Paul grabs the shotgun and starts looking for the television remote.
 Upon finding it, he rewinds the last occurrences back to a moment before Ann grabs the shotgun, breaking the fourth wall.
 On the "do over", Paul snatches the shotgun away before she can grab it and admonishes her, saying she is not allowed to break the rules.

 Peter and Paul kill George and take Ann, bound and gagged, out onto the family's boat.
 Ann tries to free herself but is caught by Paul and Peter.
 Paul nonchalantly pushes her into the water to drown.
 They knock on the door of the Thompsons' house and request some eggs.
-Paul glances at the camera with a smirk.
+Paul glances at the camera with a smirk, suggesting their intentions to restart the cycle of violence.